 Cava has been around for almost 150 years, but its history in regulatory terms is shorter.
 This month (February 2021) marks the 35th anniversary of the legal establishment of the nomenclature and production zones of the Cava region.
 The zoning was revised in 2020 – currently pending final approval by the Ministry of Agriculture, Fisheries and Food – and distinguishes four major production areas: Comtats de Barcelona, Valle del Ebro, Viñedos de Almendralejo, and Zona de Levante.
 "Since the end of the 19th century, wine-making families and wineries have worked tremendously hard, and as a result have reaped success and seen their exports rise.

 Firstly, in the countries that had already established commercial relations with Spain, such as the Latin American countries, and then also in the US and the UK.
 Cava has always been considered a quality product, representing the Mediterranean, and has managed to position itself in the world of sparkling wines, which was not easy to enter initially.
 The wineries that started out in the Penedès area had the foresight and initiative to open up new markets and go far beyond their immediate area of influence.
-They were pioneers, and we should appreciate their commitment to establish themselves internationally.
+They were pioneers, and we should appreciate their commitment to establishing themselves internationally.
 It is rare for a D.O. to have an export rate as high as 65 per cent, as is the case with Cava," explains Javier Pagés.
 Even as early as the beginning of the 20th century, the total amount of sparkling wine in Spain exceeded the figure for sparkling wine imports from the rest of the world.

-“The reason that Cava is a quality product is because there have always been proactive people who have made it possible, and who have overcome periods of adversity,” explains Javier Pagés.
+“The reason that Cava is a quality product is that there have always been proactive people who have made it possible, and who have overcome periods of adversity,” explains Javier Pagés.
 The president of the Regulatory Council is aware that the phylloxera plague was an economic and social disaster, but for Cava it also represented an opportunity that helped to define the region; in the Penedès vineyards, red grape varieties were replaced by white and ancestral varieties, which later formed the basis of Cava.

 “After the Civil War, Cava wineries grew, and the early momentum and drive continued.
 Another important moment was when the product was formally defined: the word champagne was exchanged for Cava and the D.O. created, meeting all the conditions for regulating the sector and certifying its origins and quality,” he explains.
 The history of Cava cannot be understood without winegrowers and oenologists, but also essential to our understanding are the regulations that cover them.